 2. The Vanishing Computer.
 The bifurcation of the computing landscape into mobile (“edge”) computing and specialised data-centres means the personal computer workhorse as we know it is becoming redundant.
 Data processing is happening increasingly in the cloud — an already vast global data-centre infrastructure.
 Optimising the way information is moved and processed will necessarily involve sourcing sustainable energy at reasonable cost.

 for a Sustainable Earth

-At Lake Parime we are focused on optimising the information flywheel, making it as energy efficient as possible.
+At Lake Parime we are focused on optimising the Information Processing Triangle, making it as energy efficient as possible.
 We recognise that the Energy Transition creates new opportunities in the electricity market.
 Traditionally electricity supply is generated to match demand, but in a new renewable energy paradigm, electricity demand is required to match supply.
 This is because renewable generation is reliant on the weather and the natural world, creating a variable and intermittent supply independent to when it might be needed.
 This mismatch in supply and demand creates cumbersome dynamics for both the operations, and economics of power producers and the grid.

 To support the Energy Transition and the decarbonisation of the electricity sector, decentralised computing can help by providing flexible and predictable demand for power.
 Flexible demand is critical to support renewable generators and can help finance expansion of the sector.
 For this operating model to work, Lake Parime must seek out very large-scale — planetary-scale — use cases for processing data where time-sensitive availability is less of a priority than sheer processing capability.